NuclearConsent/deepsec-tools/powershell/README.md

 # Deep Security PowerShell Scripts

 ## Support
-This is a community project and while you will see contributions from the Deep Security team, there is no official Trend Micro support for this project.
+There is no official Trend Micro support for this project.
-The official documentation for the Deep Security APIs is available from the Trend Micro Online Help Centre.

 ## Info